satand/keycloak-event-listener/README.md

 # How to activate Event Listener
 1. Access to Selected realm (/auth/admin/{REALM}/console).
 User privileges must allow event management
-2. Click on "Events" link on left menu (see image)
+2. Click on "Events" link on left menu (see image) and then on the "Config" tab
 3. Click on "Event Listener" field, a dropdown will appear and will see 'multiple-ldap-EventListener'
 4. By Clicking on that Event listener will be added to the combo.
 5. Click Save.